Magellan expedition: Subsequent expeditions

-Since there was not a set limit to the east, in 1524 both kingdoms had tried to find the exact location of the antimeridian of Tordesillas, which would divide the world into two equal hemispheres and to resolve the "Moluccas issue".
+Since there was not a set limit to the east, in 1524 both Portugal and Spain had tried to find the exact location of the antimeridian of Tordesillas, which would divide the world into two equal hemispheres and to resolve the "Moluccas issue."
 A board met several times without reaching an agreement: the knowledge at that time was insufficient for an accurate calculation of longitude, and each gave the islands to their sovereign.

 In 1525, soon after the return of Magellan's expedition, Charles V sent an expedition led by García Jofre de Loaísa to occupy the Moluccas, claiming that they were in his zone of the Treaty of Tordesillas.
-This expedition included the most notable Spanish navigators, including Juan Sebastián Elcano, who, along with many other sailors, died during the voyage, and the young Andrés de Urdaneta.
+This expedition included the most notable Spanish navigators, including Juan Sebastián Elcano (who, along with many other sailors, died during the voyage) and the young Andrés de Urdaneta.
 They had difficulty reaching the Moluccas, docking at Tidore.
 The Portuguese were already established in nearby Ternate and the two nations had nearly a decade of skirmishing over the possession, which was still occupied by indigenous people.
-An agreement was reached only with the Treaty of Zaragoza, signed on 1529 between Spain and Portugal.
+An agreement was reached only with the Treaty of Zaragoza, signed in 1529 between Spain and Portugal.
 It assigned the Moluccas to Portugal and the Philippines to Spain.

 In 1565, Andrés de Urdaneta discovered the Manila-Acapulco route.

-The course that Magellan charted was later followed by other navigators, such as Sir Francis Drake during his circumnavigation in 1578.
+The course that Magellan charted was later followed by other navigators, such as Sir Francis Drake during his circumnavigation in 1578, in the process discovering a different route around the tip of South America, the “Drake Passage.”
 In 1960, the route was retraced completely submerged (with minor variations in course) by USS Triton.